 - Networking, by providing ample opportunities to meet other professionals at in-house events, some of whom may become future clients or will simply form the attorney’s professional support system as relationships develop organically.

-The new attorney Law Firm can be formally established at the chosen location and use the business address of the coworking place on its web site, business cards, and other collateral.
-The mail will be received and made available for pick up, or forwarded, scanned, or shredded according to the attorney’s direction.
-Pacific Workplaces is currently deploying some pretty cool technology tools that automate this process and send an alert with a picture of the un-opened mail to the user’s cell phone, requesting direction on next step.
-All of that at less than $100/month!
+The new attorney Law Firm can be formally established at the chosen location and use the business address of the coworking place on its website, business cards, and other collateral.
+With the addition of amenities such as digital mail services, business mail will be received on your behalf and made available for pick up, or forwarded, scanned, or shredded according to the attorney’s direction.
+Digital mail services can be added on to any Virtual Office plan for just $49!

 Many additional services are available on a pay-per-use basis.
 For example, Will Call services allow clients to drop off or pick up documents when the attorney is in court, at meetings, or out of the office.